 (HTTP) This lets curl emulate a filled-in form in which a user has pressed the submit button.
 This causes curl to POST data using the Content-Type multipart/form-data according to RFC 2388.

 This enables uploading of binary files etc. To force the 'content' part to be a file, prefix the file name with an @ sign.
 To just get the content part from a file, prefix the file name with the symbol <.
 The difference between @ and < is then that @ makes a file get attached in the post as a file upload, while the < makes a text field and just get the contents for that text field from a file.

-Example, to send your password file to the server, where 'password' is the name of the form-field to which /etc/passwd will be the input:
+Example: to send an image to a server, where 'profile' is the name of the form-field to which portrait.jpg will be the input:

-curl -F password=@/etc/passwd www.mypasswords.com
+curl -F profile=@portrait.jpg https://example.com/upload.cgi